-Kate Crisp has been the Executive Director of the Prison Mindfulness Institute (formerly Prison Dharma Network) since 1999.
+Kate Vita Crisp has been the Executive Director of the Prison Mindfulness Institute (formerly Prison Dharma Network) since 1999.
 She has been a mindfulness and meditation practitioner for over 30 years.
 She has completed numerous intensive mindfulness meditation retreats and graduated from a three-month advanced Buddhist Seminary focused on intensive mindfulness meditation training in 1992.
-She completed a 24-month Mindfulness Meditation Instructor Training Program in 1998 through Shambhala International and is a Shambhala International certified Mindfulness Meditation Instructor.
+She completed a 24-month Mindfulness Meditation Instructor Training Program and was certified in 1998 as a meditation teacher.
 She has trained extensively in Nonviolent Communication (NVC) and has taught NVC to small groups over the past ten years.
 She’s a graduate of Naropa University’s Authentic Leadership program, and also a graduate of Matrixworks Leadership Training.
 She is also a certified yoga teacher.

 Kate was a co-founder and is on the board of the Peacemaker Institute.
 She co-designed the Integral Peacemaker Training™, a mindfulness-based emotional intelligence (MBEI) leadership development program completed by over 500 community leaders and activists.
-She is the author of the Path of Freedom™ Workbook and co-designed (with Fleet Maull) the MBEI-based Path of Freedom™ curriculum .
+She is the author of the Path of Freedom™ Workbook and designed the MBEI-based Path of Freedom™ curriculum .

 Click here to read an article by Kate about teaching a class in the juvi prison.

 ‘Between the Breaths”, by Kate Crisp, Harvard Divinity Bulletin